Tummy Tuck in Louisville, Lexington, Kentucky

 Loose or sagging abdominal wall skin sometimes combined with excess fat of the abdominal area and laxity of the abdominal muscles.
 This change in appearance is often a result of wide weight fluctuations commonly seen after pregnancies or bariatric surgery for weight loss.

-Abdominoplasties (tummy tucks) are done in most cases as an outpatient under a general anesthetic.
-If a large amount of liposuction is done at the same time, it is safer to have the patient stay overnight in an ambulatory outpatient facility like Jewish East.
+Abdominoplasties (tummy tucks) are done in most cases as an outpatient under a general anesthetic in our own AAAASF certified surgery center on-site.
 The surgery involves removal of excess skin, tightening of the abdominal muscles and liposuction of the excess fat of the abdominal wall, flanks and hips.
 An extended abdominoplasty may be necessary to remove large amounts of excess skin in both a vertical and horizontal fashion resulting in a “T” shaped incision.
 Like liposuction, we add a tumescent fluid containing numbing medication and adrenalin to narrow the blood vessels.
 We also use On-Q® pain pump catheters, which are small tubes about the size of spaghetti that are threaded through the skin and under the area of muscle tightening.
 They are connected to a pump that places a continuous flow of long-acting numbing medicine into the area of surgery.

 Typically recovery for a tummy tuck takes about 10 days to 2 weeks.
 Pain is controlled with oral pain medications.
 The pain pump catheters deposit a continuous flow of long-acting numbing medication and are removed by the patient when they are empty on day three.
 We will send patients home with a catheter in their bladder to allow the bladder to return to function the next day when the catheter can be removed.
 We also place a drain tube that will collect the fluid that can accumulate between where the skin has been lifted and the muscle has been repaired.
 This is removed on day 5-7 when its output is minimal.
 In patients with desk type jobs, work can usually be resumed after 2 weeks for tummy tucks.
 More vigorous types of work may require 2-3 weeks before work can be comfortably resumed.